Skip to content

 Brian Downey (actor; Stanley H. Tweedle): I thought it was a crazy idea.
 I think one of the fears I had was that I can’t really sing.
 Even though I made my living for ages as a rock-and-roll musician and a folk musician, that doesn’t require a lot of singing.
 Lots of standing around in tight pants.

 Xenia Seeberg (Xev) to Starlog: “It fascinated me a lot, personally, because I had a chance to sing.
-From the bottom of my heart, I’m a singer and that made the show an exciting challenge.”
+From the bottom of my heart, I’m a singer, and that made the show an exciting challenge.”

 Haines: I went over [to Paul’s] home in Halifax and his wife brought out a book of little German folk tunes.
 The idea was that I was to sit at the piano and improvise.
 So I open up the first one.
 I play the tune as it’s written, a little folk tune.
 And then I start different improvising, you know, changing the time signature, changing from major to minor keys, you know, rhythm pattern changes that kind of stuff.
 Just kind of horsing around.
 And then I got the job.

 While Haines wanted to write original songs for the episode, the producers decided on using Teutonic folk tunes as the basis of music in the show.
 The storyline around which the music fitted saw a set of mysterious theater performers – led by a monologuing narrator (Jeremy Webb) – explain the history of the Brunnen-G, the race to which Kai (McManus) belongs.
-But while Xev and Kai are keen to participate in the production these thesps are mounting, Stanley is more concerned about leaving and continuing their overarching mission.
+But while Xev and Kai are keen to participate in the production these thesps are mounting, and Stanley is more concerned about leaving and continuing their overarching mission.

 Downey: They wanted me to be part of the ensemble, on stage.
 Thank God that Paul and the writers were genius enough to work around my sulkiness, [and] my refusal to cooperate.
 But it worked out well because I think the idea that Stanley was refusing and went away and came back gave a little more attention to the storyline.

-Of course, shooting a comparatively low-budget TV programme means that you don’t have the luxury of time.
+Of course, shooting a comparatively low-budget TV program means that you don’t have the luxury of time.
 The whole thing had to come together very quickly.
 Bill Fleming directed, Gigeroff, Donovan, and Jeffrey Hirschfield shared writing credit and Mary Lou Martin was the choreographer.

 Lex Gigeroff (who died in 2011) to Lexxverse: “I find it hard to believe that Andre and I basically knocked off all the songs in about two days.”